Cancer-Net PCa-Seg: Benchmarking Deep Learning Models for Prostate Cancer Segmentation Using Synthetic Correlated Diffusion Imaging: Abstract

 \section{Abstract}

 Prostate cancer (PCa) is the most prevalent cancer among men in the United States, accounting for nearly 300,000 cases, 29\% of all diagnoses and 35,000 total deaths in 2024.
 Traditional screening methods such as prostate-specific antigen (PSA) testing and magnetic resonance imaging (MRI) have been pivotal in diagnosis, but have faced limitations in specificity and generalizability.
-In this paper, we explore the potential of enhancing PCa lesion segmentation using a novel MRI modality called synthetic correlated diffusion imaging (CDI$^s$).
-We employ several state-of-the-art deep learning models, including U-Net, SegResNet, Swin UNETR, Attention U-Net, and LightM-UNet, to segment PCa lesions from a 200 CDI$^s$ patient cohort.
+In this paper, we explore the potential of enhancing PCa gland segmentation using a novel MRI modality called synthetic correlated diffusion imaging (CDI$^s$).
+We employ several state-of-the-art deep learning models, including U-Net, SegResNet, Swin UNETR, Attention U-Net, and LightM-UNet, to segment prostate glands from a 200 CDI$^s$ patient cohort.
 We find that SegResNet achieved superior segmentation performance with a Dice-Sørensen coefficient (DSC) of $76.68 \pm 0.8$.
 Notably, the Attention U-Net, while slightly less accurate (DSC $74.82 \pm 2.0$), offered a favorable balance between accuracy and computational efficiency.
-Our findings demonstrate the potential of deep learning models in improving PCa lesion segmentation using CDI$^s$ to enhance PCa management and clinical support.
+Our findings demonstrate the potential of deep learning models in improving prostate gland segmentation using CDI$^s$ to enhance PCa management and clinical support.